sagecodes/intro-machine-learning/README.md

 ## KEEP LEARNING!

 Best way to learn is solving a problem you're excited about!

+Use an "ugly" dataset.
+Understanding how to make a good dataset is important.

 Scikit Learn has more built in [datasets](https://scikit-learn.org/stable/datasets/index.html).
 Use them and apply what you learned today!